janheski/ServiceNow/src/Kafka/MID server replication.md

     cd ~/ssl/demo
     /usr/local/kafka/bin/kafka-console-producer.sh --broker-list kafka:9093 --topic KafkaServerSource --producer.config client-ssl.properties
     ```
-14. Observe that the message were replicated by the MID server by inspecting the ```Hermes Destination``` topic
+14. Observe that the messages were replicated by the MID server by inspecting the ```Hermes Destination``` topic
 15. Open the Kafka server connection (Kafka connection record that was created in Step 3), Observe the Consumer group id field
 16. On the Kafka server, the following command can be used to list the consumer group IDs
     ```